Leyland Atlantean: United States

-A small fleet of eight Atlanteans also crossed the Atlantic, entering service in New York City.
-The double-deckers arrived in 1976, but proved problematic.
-After finally getting the too-tall buses from the docks, it was discovered that their height made them unsuitable for use on Fifth Avenue, and due to an underdimensioned air-conditioning system they could not be operated in the height of summer.
-New York's heavily potholed roads also took a toll, and after the Atlanteans spent most of their time being repaired before the fleet was quietly withdrawn in 1980.
+A small fleet of eight Atlanteans also crossed the Atlantic, entering service in New York City after several delays.
+Negotiations to order the double-deckers began in 1971, but the first eight buses only arrived in August 1976, after several delays due to NHTSA not having approved them.
+MTA had assured Leyland that NHTSA would waive certain requirements, but this was not the case and the buses had to be returned to the factory from the docks in Liverpool at MTA's expense to be retrofitted with additional warning lights and emergency exits as well as changes to the transmission and air brakes.
+By this time, the Atlantean was nearing the end of production.
+After finally getting the NHTSA-certified buses from the docks, it was discovered that their height made them unsuitable for use on Fifth Avenue, and due to an underdimensioned air-conditioning system they could not be operated in the height of summer.
+They finally entered service in September 1977, but New York's heavily potholed roads took a toll and maintenance proved difficult; the Atlanteans spent most of their time being repaired before the fleet was quietly withdrawn in 1980.

 Australia

 In Australia, a fleet of 224 were bodied by Pressed Metal Corporation for the Public Transport Commission, Sydney between 1970 and 1973.
 Reliability and industrial relations issues plagued the fleet with withdrawals commencing in 1979.
 A deal was concluded to sell the fleet to China Motor Bus, however the incoming Government of New South Wales blocked the deal.
 The final examples were withdrawn in 1986, by which time they were concentrated on route 190 to Palm Beach.
 These were the first double deck buses bodied in Australia for 17 years, and would be the last until the Bustech CDi in 2011.
 Many would go on to have longer careers after being sold, and some still are in service today, often in open top configuration.

 Many former municipal bus company Atlanteans were imported into Australia in the 1970s.
 Australian Pacific Tours, Kirkland Bros Omnibus Services of Lismore, Sita Buslines and Westbus of Sydney among the operators.
 In April 1974 a PDR1A/1 chassis originally intended for Southampton Corporation but fire damaged at East Lancashire Coachbuilders was bodied by Pressed Metal Corporation as a single deck bus for Seven Hills Bus Co.